scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/python/publish_python.md

 **Value -**
 the value that you want to publish

-#### MakerCloudMQTT.publish_coordination()
+##### MakerCloudMQTT.publish_coordination()
-To Publish a latidude/longitude message to MakerCloud to a topic (a corresponding line chart will be automatically created on MakerCloud):
+Publishes a latidude/longitude message to MakerCloud to a topic (a corresponding line chart will be automatically created on MakerCloud):
 ```python
 MakerCloudMQTT.publish_coordination(topic, latitude, longitude)
 ```